Oakbank School, Ryeish Green

-Oakbank School is a coeducational secondary school located in the hamlet of Ryeish Green (near Spencers Wood) in Berkshire, England.
+Oakbank Secondary Free School is a coeducational secondary school located in the hamlet of Ryeish Green (near Spencers Wood) in Berkshire, England.

 History

-The first school on the site was called 'Three Mile Cross Primary School' when it was built in 1911.
+The first school on the site was Three Mile Cross Primary School, built in 1911.
 It originally taught pupils aged 5 to 14 years.
 Its first headmaster was Mr Reeley.
-After World War II, the school modernised, expanded and amalgamated with a school in Spencers Wood (which is now the village library) to become a senior school.
-The school later was renamed 'Ryeish Green School'.
+After World War II, the school modernised, expanded and amalgamated with a school in Spencers Wood to become a senior school.
+The school later was renamed Ryeish Green School.

-Ryeish Green School was closed in 2010.
-Wokingham Borough Council closed the school after it experienced falling student numbers; the school saw a reduction of approximately 150 students over a four-year period from 2002 to 2006.
+Between 2002 and 2006, the school saw a reduction of approximately 150 students.
 In 2007, an independent candidate stood in the local council elections running on a Save Ryeish Green School ticket.
 Although both Labour and Liberal candidates stood down in favour of him, he fell a few votes short of the Conservative candidate who supported the school's closure.
+Wokingham Borough Council closed Ryeish Green in 2010.

-In September 2012, 'Oakbank School', a free school opened on the site formerly occupied by Ryeish Green School.
+In September 2012, Oakbank Secondary Free School, a free school opened on the site.
+In 2024, the school was rated as 'inadequate' by the regulator, Ofsted.
+In February 2025, it was announced that the school would be transferred to a new trust as a response to the Ofsted rating.